SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-002 Database Columns.md

 ### table_id not id

-tables id columns are named are "table_id" not "id" so that when doing joins the developer knows the id's match and links are not on mis matched ids.
+tables id columns are named as "table_id" not "id" so that when doing joins the developer knows the id's match and links are not on mis matched ids.

 When joining multiple tables in complex queries it is far less confusing to have